MileHacker Logo

 Climate Patterns Throughout the Year

 Hamamatsu experiences four clear seasons.
-Spring (March-May) offers mild and pleasant weather, with average temperatures from 10-20°C (50-68°F), moderate precipitation, and generally sunny days.
+Spring (March-May) offers mild and pleasant weather, with typical temperatures from 10-20°C (50-68°F), moderate precipitation, and generally sunny days.
 Cherry blossoms bloom starting in late March to early April.
-Summer (June-August) is warm and muggy, with mean temperatures from 25-30°C (77-86°F), often rising above 35°C (95°F).
+Summer (June-August) is hot and humid, with typical temperatures from 25-30°C (77-86°F), often rising above 35°C (95°F).
 June marks the start of the rainy season (tsuyu), bringing frequent, often heavy rainfall.

 Autumn (September-November) provides mild, generally dry, and comfortable weather.
 Average temperatures range from 15-25°C (59-77°F).
-Winter (December-February) is cool, with typical temperatures from 5-10°C (41-50°F).
-The level of precipitation is less common, with occasional light snowfall, though heavy snow is rare.
+Winter (December-February) is cool, with average temperatures starting AT 5-10°C (41-50°F).
+The amount of rainfall is less common, with occasional light snowfall, though heavy snow is rare.

 Ideal Timing for Specific Activities